Being Present (2016). Organza, monofilament, fiberglass, steel. 96 x 120 x 24 in.

 ThriveNYC (headed by NYC's First Lady Chirlane McCray) and Tumblr hosted a series of public events in all five boroughs to promote mental health awareness.
 I was asked to conceptualize and construct a portable installation piece embodying their joint mission of open, positive dialogue.
 The sculpture would travel to each borough as part of the events, and culminate in a two-week installation at the First Street Green Park.

 My resulting creation was inspired generally by Tibetan prayer flags: it is believed that as the wind blows through the colorful flags, the mantras and well wishes vested in them are spread across the world.
-Working closely with Tumblr and ThriveNYC, we decided on the bow as a modern twist on the flag, as a symbol of positivity, hope, and an act of giving to others.
+We decided on the bow as a modern twist on the flag, to represent positivity, hope, and the act of giving.
 The rainbow of colors symbolize the range of emotions; it is also an immediately recognizable symbol for acceptance.
-The different pole heights create an ascending effect, which speaks to an open growth process that encourages sharing with friends and family, and connecting about mental health.
+The different pole heights create an ascending effect, to suggest an open growth process that encourages sharing with friends and family, and connecting about mental health.